 Epes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Epes is quite a bit lower than the national average among all cities of 21.84%: just 12.63% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Epes with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.63% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Epes in 2022 was $20,034, which is low income relative to Alabama and the nation.
 This equates to an annual income of $80,136 for a family of four.